Delph1/LNU_project/README.md

 You need to update the firmware of the Pico W to enable support for MicroPython, but don't worry.
 It's really easy.

-Hold down the BOOTSEL button on the controller when you plug in the USB cable into the computer and it will load as a mass storage device, which means you can browse to it using your file explorer (e.g. Explorer on Windows, Finder on Mac.).
+Hold down the BOOTSEL button on the controller when you plug in the USB cable into the computer and it will load as a mass storage device, which means you can browse to it using your file explorer (e.g. Explorer on Windows, Finder on Mac).
 Release the button if you're still holding it down.

 In the root folder of the device you simply drop in the firmware that can be downloaded from the [micropython website](https://micropython.org/download/rp2-pico-w).